sushil97/OTP-generation-using-SHA-256/README.md

 2. Import as a java project in eclipse.
 3. Run the program.

-Any improvements would be highly appretiated !
+Any improvements would be highly appreciated !